In 2005, Toei's latest entry in its Kamen Rider series, Kamen Rider Hibiki, fell victim to the conflicting desires of executives and storytellers.

 Also in 2005, Toei decided to reintroduce the very first Rider to modern audiences.
-Thus, was born Kamen Rider The First
+Thus, was born Kamen Rider The First, a theatrical remake of the first series.

 This film features examples of: